Adatree/ui-components/README.md

 ## Prerequisites

-You need to be authorised to publish the npm package
+You need to be authorised to publish the npm package.

 Create a personal token, for details see [Gitlab docs](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html)